-At first, an XLR cable would appear to be just a fancy variation of a regular cable.
-I’m pleased to announce to you that an XLR cable is much more than a “fancy variation,” it is the gold standard.
+At first glance, an XLR cable would appear to be just a fancy variation of a regular cable.
+But for many aspiring musicians and other professionals, an XLR cable is much more than a “fancy variation,” it IS the GOLD standard.

 Overview of an XLR Cable